-- 4. If it is considered likely that by informing parents/carers of the referral will increase the risk to the child (ren) advice MUST BE SOUGHT FROM IFD before INFORMING, the PARENT/CARER. - 5.
-The steps outlined in section 23 below, 'Dealing with a Disclosure', will be followed by staff members to record details of any concerns which must be done as soon as possible and on the same day.
+- 5. The steps outlined in section 23 below, 'Dealing with a Disclosure', will be followed by staff members to record details of any concerns which must be done as soon as possible and on the same day.
 The signed and dated recording must be a clear, precise, factual account of the observations. - 6.
 Where IFD have been contacted for advice and indicate a referral should be made, the Designated Safeguarding Lead will ensure the correct online forms at point 1 in this section above are completed immediately. - 7.
 The school child protection records must reflect who was spoken to at IFD along with the time and date of that contact.
 The school child protection records must also clearly record any advice given and what steps the school have taken.
 This will include where there are disagreements between school and IFD and will clearly indicate what next steps the school is taking to resolve the disagreement.

-11.3 Information Sharing
+1.73 Information Sharing